acm-sigdoc-structured/dita-variables/README.md

 * ``rootmap_everlast.ditamap``: This map illustrates how to define and reference variables using DITA keys.
 This map references one key library, ``keymap_everlast.ditamap``, and one content topic, ``intro.dita``.
 This topic contains one key-based reference to a key defined in ``keymap_everlast.ditamap``.

 * ``rootmap_maxview.ditamap``: Similar to ``rootmap_everlast.ditamap``, this map references one key definition library, ``keymap_maxview.ditamap``, and one content topic, ``intro.dita``.
 This topic is identical for both root maps and illustrates how a topic can inherit key values from different key definition maps.

+Contact sjdoherty.acm@gmail.com if you would like to augment these really basic sources.